emad-elsaid/library/README.md

 LIBRARY
 =========

-I used share what I'm reading on Goodreads.com but over time:
+I used to share what I'm reading on Goodreads.com but over time:

 - It became very slow
 - It has 3 trackers as of writing this readme.